Kinovea/kinovea-docs/source/advanced/command_line.rst

 Command line options
 ====================

 Kinovea can be started from the command line.
 There are essentially two modalities of operation:

-- Starting Kinovea with a specific video file with optional playback speed and stretch mode.
+* Starting Kinovea with a specific video file, with some extra options.
-- Starting a specific window or group of windows which can contain their own content and settings.
+* Starting a specific Kinovea window or group of windows, which can contain their own content and settings.

 Usage
 -----